Bleeding during pregnancy is relatively common and does not always mean there's a problem – but it can be a dangerous sign.

 An ectopic pregnancy is when a fertilised egg implants outside the womb – for example, in the fallopian tube.

-It can cause bleeding and is dangerous because the fertilised egg can't develop properly outside the womb.
+It can cause bleeding and is dangerous because the fertilised egg cannot develop properly outside the womb.
 The egg has to be removed, which can be done through an operation or with medicines.

-Symptoms of an ectopic pregnancy tend to develop between 4 and 12 weeks of pregnancy but can happen later.
+Symptoms of an ectopic pregnancy tend to develop in the 6th week of pregnancy but can happen later.

 Other signs of ectopic pregnancy can include:

-- tummy pain low down on one side
+- tummy pain low down which may be on one side

 - vaginal bleeding or a brown, watery discharge